markusfisch/bots/README.md

                               default is 0 for no diagonal movement -g, --gems N                number of gems if there are gems, default equals map width
-  -R, --word STRING           custom word for "word" mode, random by default -F, --format TYPE           server output format, either "plain" or "json",
+  -Q, --spawn-frequency N     spawn a new enemy every N turns, for modes with
-                              default is "plain"
+                              enemies, default is 2 -R, --word STRING           custom word for "word" mode, random by default -F, --format TYPE           server output format, either "plain" or "json", default is "plain"